-Pursuant to the Supreme Court's Thirty-Third Emergency Order viewable here, in-person jury service is cancelled for all Harris County Justice Courts through April 1, 2021.
+Pursuant to the Supreme Court's Thirty-Sixth Emergency Order viewable here, the Harris County Justice Courts may begin resuming in-person dockets in accordance with the minimum health standards adopted by the Local Administrative Judge.
+To view those standards and the most current operating plan for the justice courts, click here.
 Please check an individual court’s page (using the drop down menu above) for further information.

 Please be aware that all courthouse visitors are subject to screening upon entering the building/courtroom.
 You may have your temperature taken with an infrared (contactless) thermometer and/or may be asked if you have tested positive for COVID-19 or had any symptoms of COVID-19 within the previous 10 days, or if you have had recent known exposure to COVID-19 in the previous 14 days.
 Individuals whose temperature exceeds 99.6°F or individuals who indicate yes to any of the screening questions may be refused admittance to the building.